spans of highways in comfort. The small cars that developed

 steel that was strolling the roadways and parking lots at the time.

-and Austin Motor Company, LTD of England became the producer of
+The NXI became the NKI (Nash Kelvinator International) and Austin Motor Company, LTD of England became the producer of

 the new automobile.
 The decision to produce the car overseas and import